katzenpost/katzenpost/README.rst

 the catshadow client
 ====================

 Catshadow is a mix network messaging system.
-This respoitory contains a client library and a client program which can be used with a Katzenpost mix network.
+This repository contains a client library and a client program which can be used with a Katzenpost mix network.
 It not only uses strong modern end to end encryption (PANDA + Signal Double Ratchet), but it is also designed